 What is an ISP?

 Internet Service Providers (ISP) are organizations that provide you with internet access.
-You can use this internet to access any information available on the web, including your email client.
-Popular US ISP examples include AT&T, Verizon, and T-Mobile.
-Popular Indian examples include Jio, Airtel, and BSNL.
+This internet can be used to access any information available on the web, including your email client.
+Popular US ISP examples include AT&T, and T-Mobile.
+Popular Indian examples include Jio, and Airtel.

 These ISPs can also provide you with a mailbox (similar to Gmail) that you can use to send and receive emails.
 However, these are not the same as Email Service Providers (ESP).
 Here’s how they differ.